 - developing the understanding and use of money

 - effective reading and writing skills where children learn by heart and to read and innovate many traditional stories and poems that are part of our literacy heritage

 - how to communicate with each other valuing their own dialect but developing understanding of how and when to use standard English

-- historical curriculum themes include significant British figures i.e. Admiral Nelson
+- historical curriculum themes include significant British figures i.e. Edith Cavell

-- geographical curriculum themes include learning about the UK, visiting London and knowing about City of Norwich
+- geographical curriculum themes include learning about the UK and knowing about the City of Norwich

 - through PSHE and day to day routines children learn about relationships, how to strive to be a self improving individual, the concept of trust, how to resolve conflict, about their right to feel safe and what to do if they don’t and about the community of work and what it means to belong to a community and how we contribute i.e. Litter pick, connecting with residential centres for performances